MadDeCoDeR/Classic-RBDOOM-3-BFG/README.md

 	b.
 For Modern DirectX:

-		I) XInput 9.1.0 and Direct Input comes pre-installed on Windows 7 and later (.dll that the game will load).
+	- XInput 9.1.0 and Direct Input comes pre-installed on Windows 7 and later (.dll that the game will load).

-		II) XAudio2.
+	- XAudio2.
 It has two versions 2.8 (only for Windows 8 and later) and XAudio 2.9 (backwards compatilble with Windows 7).
 		2.8 like with XInput comes pre-installed with the OS.
-For 2.9 you must download it using NuGet's package manager
+For 2.9 you must download it.
+See [7.A](#a-installing-additional-requirements) for more details

 3. (Optional if you want to use cmake presets with Visual Studio) Download and install the latest CMake (recommended 3.8 for compile and run out of the box).